Friday, February 19, 2021

 The time-base of the generator has an excellent stability (1ppm) and it is many times more accurate than the Ludlum's voltage-to-frequency converter used in their circuit.
 In addition, pulse amplitude can be finely adjusted as well so one can align the counter's pre-amp sensitivity threshold.

-This calibration method yields very accurate CPM rates and the reading can be adjusted with a pin-point precision on the scale.
+This calibration method yields very accurate CPM rates, and the reading can be adjusted with a pin-point precision on the scale.

-Disclaimer: This method will not be applicable for Dose rate calibrations (the efficiency of the detector at certain gamma energies can not be measured without an actual calibrated activity gamma source) but it can be used to determine the calibration conversion constant for an instrument, already calibrated for the correct dose.
+Disclaimer: This method will not be applicable for Dose rate calibrations (the efficiency of the detector at certain gamma energies cannot be measured without an actual calibrated activity gamma source) but it can be used to determine the calibration conversion constant for an instrument, already calibrated for the correct dose.

 The generator just simulates a GM tube and each pulse produced will be correctly counted over time by the counter as the rate is known, fixed, and super-stable.